-Mary speaks to WISEArchive about working as a child during WWII picking potatoes and then entering a special programme for training young nurses.
+As a child during WWII Mary worked picking potatoes and then entered a special programme for training young nurses.
 She recounts the time when tuberculosis was common and her continuing training at Charing Cross, London.
 Marriage and children followed and a career change to a more secretarial role after spending time in Italy.

 I was about 10 years old during the war when I first worked for money.
 Mother saw an article where the government announced that children over 12 should be found work to help the economy.
 If you were in class and the only one, you were ostracised.
 Perth was highly agricultural so children over 12 picked potatoes and those over 15 would go to the harvest.
 I went to pick potatoes but we didn’t know what it was until we got there and then we found out!
 Fortunately I never had to use the machinery for threshing because they were quite dangerous.
 Safeguards were introduced to keep everyone safe.